 The INSEAD Career Services team provides a variety of services to its students to help them prepare for recruiting process and their future careers.
 The office recommends that during their first two periods, students sit for self-assessment tests, attend career counseling sessions and workshops and begin to tailor their CVs.
 In the third period students are guided to create their job search strategies by doing industry research, learning more networking skills, sitting in on discussion panels and participating in networking events.
 During the fourth and fifth periods, the office focuses students’ efforts on interview preparation and salary negotiation skills.

-Members of the Class of 2017 entered a variety of sectors upon graduation.
-The most popular sector was consulting, which was chosen by 49% of graduates.
-The second most popular sector was the technology, media, and telecommunications sector, with 20% of the class joining companies in this field.
-Another 12% of the class went into the financial services sector, while 19% went into an assortment of corporate sectors.
+Members of the Class of 2019 entered a variety of sectors upon graduation.
+The most popular sector was consulting, which was chosen by 51% of graduates.
+Another popular sector was financial services, with 12% of the class joining companies in this field, as well as technology, media, and telecommunications sector claiming 18% of the class.
+The remaining 18% went into an assortment of corporate sectors.

 Program Tuition (per year)